mvysny/karibu-testing/karibu-testing-v8/README.md

 })
 ```

-> We're using the [DynaTest](https://github.com/mvysny/dynatest) testing framework which runs on top of JUnit5.
+> **Tip:** We're using the [DynaTest](https://github.com/mvysny/dynatest) testing framework which runs on top of JUnit5.
 You can of course use whatever
 testing library you prefer.

 We can verify that everything is prepared correctly, simply by obtaining the current UI contents and asserting that it is a `VerticalLayout` (since our